-Audrey Wheeler '15 (center), PIFP fellow at Conservation Colorado, celebrates with Conservation Colorado's communications team at the Governor's mansion after a bill signing for the legalization of rain barrells in Colorado.
+Audrey Wheeler '15 (center), PIFP fellow at Conservation Colorado, celebrates with Conservation Colorado's communications team at the Governor's mansion after a bill signing for the legalization of rain barrels in Colorado.

 Partnering to Build a New Generation of Social Sector Leaders

-In pursuit of long-term partnerships, CC’s Public Interest Fellowship Program encourages participation from nonprofit public interest organizations:
+In pursuit of long-term partnerships, Colorado College's Public Interest Fellowship Program encourages participation from nonprofit public interest organizations that:

-- That address a significant social issue or issues
+- Address a significant social issue or issues

-- That focus on systemic change within society rather than on treating the symptoms of societal issues
+- Focus on systemic change within society (rather than on treating the symptoms of societal issues)

-- That can provide meaningful projects and learning opportunities
+- Can provide meaningful projects and learning opportunities for a fellow

-- That will utilize the skills of their Fellow in a way that builds capacity for their organization
+- Will utilize the skills of their fellow in a way that builds capacity for their organization

 How the Partnership Works

-For the 2017-18 program cycle, prospective partner organizations will apply to the program by November 1, 2016 (links to timeline and application forms at left), providing key information about their organization, including a detailed job description for the fellowship.
+For the 2018-19 program cycle, prospective partner organizations apply to the program by November 1, 2017 (links to timeline and application forms at left), providing key information about their organization, including a detailed job description for the fellowship.

-Once chosen as a PIFP Partner Organization (late November 2016), nonprofits gain access to highly competent, committed, and energetic candidates who have studied on Colorado College’s unique Block Plan, which teaches students to explore and analyze subjects intensively, while working in teams with faculty and students to provide answers and solutions on short deadlines.
+Once chosen as a PIFP Partner (late November 2017), organizations gain access to highly competent, committed, and energetic candidates who have studied on Colorado College’s unique Block Plan, which teaches students to explore and analyze subjects intensively, while working in teams with faculty and students to provide answers and solutions on short deadlines.

-Each PIFP candidate is interviewed by PIFP to ensure a good fit for a fellowship position before he or she is recommended to an organization.
-Organizations are forwarded three or four pre-qualified candidates, which they interview before choosing a Fellow.
+Each PIFP candidate is interviewed by the program to ensure a good fit for a fellowship position before he or she is recommended to an organization.
+Organizations are forwarded three or four pre-qualified candidates, which they interview before making the final choice of their fellow.